Question: Five-Spice Powder - Which Spice Gives Which Taste?

-A typical recipe for five-spice powder calls for szechuan peppercorns, ground cloves, fennel, cinnamon, star anise and cinnamon.
+A typical recipe for five-spice powder calls for szechuan peppercorns, ground cloves, fennel, cinnamon, and star anise.
 Let's see what taste (or tastes) each of the spices contributes:

 Cinnamon is sweet, but unlike sugar it has a spicy undertone.
 Some five-spice recipes call for Chinese cinnamon or cassia, a close cousin of true cinnamon, but with a more pungent flavor.